aws-samples/amazon-aurora-labs-for-mysql/docs/ml/overview/index.md

 (state,acc_length,area_code,@dummy1,int_plan,vmail_plan,vmail_msg,day_mins,day_calls,@dummy2,eve_mins,eve_calls,@dummy3,night_mins,night_calls,@dummy4,int_mins,int_calls,@dummy5,cust_service_calls,Churn);
 ```

-Execute the following sql statement.
-You should be able to see two tables, **churn** and **comments**, as shown in the screenshot.
-If you don't see the tables rerun the commands.
+Verify that the schema was created correctly by running the following command:

 ```sql
 show tables;
 ```

+You should be able to see two tables, **churn** and **comments**, as shown below.
+If you don't see the tables rerun the commands.

 <span class="image">![Reader Load](/ml/overview/1-tables.png?raw=true)</span>

-Exit from the mysql prompt by running command below, before you proceed to the next section.
+Disconnect from the DB cluster, using:

 ```sql
 quit;
 ```

+You may now proceed to the next labs and integrate Aurora with machine learning services.